 ☑️ Do your employees often move from one client location or meeting to another?

-☑️ Do your employees need access to various devices so they can do their jobs?
+☑️ Do your employees need access to various devices to do their jobs?

 ☑️ How are your employees currently accessing the content that they need?

-☑️ Do you have customer-facing requirements, like a place to share information, an online catalogue, an online Request for Information form, or an online Request for Quote form that your customers need to fill out?
+☑️ Do you have customer-facing requirements, like a place to share information, an online catalog, an online Request for Information form, or an online Request for a Quote form that your customers must fill out?

 ☑️ Do you share documents with your customers often?